GlintFund/Glintfund-Tron/README.md

 - **Decentralized Fund Management**: Fundraisers and donors benefit from the security of decentralized smart contracts, ensuring that funds are disbursed only when campaign goals or conditions are met.

 ## Additional Features:
-- **Multi-Currency Support**: Accept donations in TRX and other Tron-compatible tokens (USDT, JST, WIN, etc.).

 - **Fund Matching Programs**: Introduce corporate or community fund-matching to amplify campaigns.

 - **Recurring Donations**: Allow users to set up recurring donations to their favorite causes or campaigns.